 How To DC3Tog On Top Of Another Row

 The instructions given above are, in fact, showing how to work this decrease on top of another row.
-You will just need to repeat all the steps given above for every dc3tog you wish to make.
+You will just need to repeat all the steps given above for every 3 double crochet together you wish to make.

-How To DC3Tog On Top Of a Starting Chain
+How To Dc3tog Crochet On Top Of a Starting Chain

-You will still follow the steps above, but instead of inserting your hook into DC stitches below, you will insert the hook into the next chain stitch, and the 2nd chain stitch following that, then the 3rd chain stitch following that.
+You will still follow the steps above, but instead of inserting your hook into the double crochet stitches, you will insert the hook into the next chain stitch, and the 2nd chain stitch following that, then the 3rd chain stitch following that.

 FAQs About DC3Tog: